 This article may contain affiliate links, which means we may earn a small commission if a reader clicks through and makes a purchase.
 All our recommendations are independent and are in no way influenced by any advertiser or commercial initiative.

-There are lots of great places to stay in Washington D.C.
-Since we planned to do a lot of things around the National Mall we chose a hotel that was close to the National Mall and also close to a Metro stop for exploring farther.
+There are lots of great places to stay in Washington D.C. with kids.
+Since we planned to do a lot of things around the National Mall we chose a hotel that was close to the National Mall and also close to a Metro stop for exploring further.

 What to Do and See in Washington D.C. with Kids